Comparing the 2026 Volkswagen Taos Ownership Costs to the Competition

 Volkswagen Canada is offering a 1.99% APR finance rate on the Taos through March 31, 2026.
 This rate provides significant interest savings compared to typical bank financing.
 On a $34,917 purchase (Trendline 4MOTION AWD) financed over 60 months at 1.99%, total interest is approximately $1,800.
 The same loan at a typical Canadian bank rate of 7.99% would cost approximately $7,800 in interest - a savings of roughly $6,000 through VW Financial Services.

-The finance offer includes a "No Payments for 90 Days" option, providing immediate cash-flow relief for first-ownership costs like insurance, winter tires, or accessories.
+The finance offer includes a "No Payments for 90 Days" option, providing immediate cash flow relief for first-time ownership costs such as insurance, winter tires, or accessories.
 The lease path offers $98/week plus taxes on a 48-month term with $0 down, translating to approximately $425/month.

 These offers expire March 31, 2026, and are subject to credit approval.
 Buyers should confirm current rates and terms before finalizing a purchase.